Painter, Muralist, Author, Printmaker, Metalworker

 Active in Santa Fe, N.M.; Brest, France

-Collection Summary: An interview of Will Shuster conducted by Sylvia Loomis in Santa Fe, N.M., on July 30, 1964, for the Archives of American Art.
+Collection Summary: An interview of Will Shuster conducted July 30, 1964, by Sylvia Loomis in Santa Fe, N.M., for the Archives of American Art.

 Shuster tells of contracting tuberculosis as a soldier in WWI and moving to New Mexico to recuperate.
 He describes the artistic activity of Santa Fe and his involvement in the federal art projects, including painting scenes of Carlsbad Caverns.
 He recounts his role in developing and continuing the Santa Fe tradition of Zozobra, an effigy figure of gloom burned at the beginning of winter celebrations and once featured as an award-winning float in the Rose Bowl parade.